CodeOf-Diego/timelive/README.md

 ## TODO
 - [x] introduce a basic structure that can change overtime
 - [x] implement a basic keyboard controller
+- [ ] define an entity
+- [ ] define possible connections between entities
-- [ ] define all possible interaction of elements
+- [ ] define all possible interaction of events
 - [ ] implement a drawing system

+Entity
+entity is anything relevant in the media, it can have relation to any other entity example:
+2 entities are married
+1 entity is child of 1 entities
+1 entity (person) owns another entity(object)

+Event
+event includes any valuable interaction between 1 or more entities event example:
+E1 and E2 meet talk for the first time
+E4 dies of age
+E3 find E5(obj) and keep it
+...